-Erekshigal in the play is a rebel soldier / terrorist, and Inanna is a “priestess.”
+Inanna in the play is a kind of “priestess” - or at least, that is how she sees herself.
 Here are the other characters and a bit about their names:

 Attar, the soldier.
 Attar was worshipped in Southern Arabia in pre-Islamic times.
 A god of war, he was often referred to as "He who is Bold in Battle.”